Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to improve numerical methods.
 Especially, I am interested in using ML and NISQ Quantum Devices for Scientific Computing, numerical analysis as well as multi-scale modelling and computation.

-For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other related to Quantum Physics, Quantum Algorithm.
+For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss and explore more on any other related to

+(1)Quantum Science: 2D Material, Quantum Thermodynamics, Correlated Physics, Quantum Algorithm for Chemistry and Material.
+(2)Applied Math: Spectral Theory, Quantum Dynamics, Randomized Tensor Algebra (3)Machine Learning: Theory for Operator Learning

 __Programming Language__: Julia, Python, Matlab